 - It’s an IETF standard, documented in eg RFC 6071 (did you know the IETF is the group that makes RFCs?
 I didn’t until today!)

 - it’s implemented in the Linux kernel (so it makes sense that there was a netdev tutorial on it, since netdev is a Linux kernel networking conference :))

 So let’s say your laptop is using IPsec to encrypt its packets and send them through another device.
 How does that work?
 There are 2 parts to IPsec: a userspace part, and a kernel part.

 The userspace part of IPsec is responsible for key exchange, using a protocol called IKE (“internet key exchange”).
 Basically when you open a new VPN connection, you need to talk to the VPN server and negotiate a key to do encryption.

-The kernel part of IPsec is responsible for the actual encryption of packets – once a key is generated using IKE, the userspace part of IPsec will tell the kernel which encryption to key to use.
+The kernel part of IPsec is responsible for the actual encryption of packets – once a key is generated using IKE, the userspace part of IPsec will tell the kernel which encryption key to use.
 Then the kernel will use that key to encrypt packets!

 Security Policy & Security Associations